jxcodes/yellicode-java-extension/docs/api.md

 The maximum width of generated documentation comments before they are word-wrapped.
 The default value is 100 characters.
 ### WriterOptions.typeNameProvider: object
 Sets an optional TypeNameProvider.
-By default, the CSharpTypeNameProvider is used.
+By default, the JavaTypeNameProvider is used.